markh-de/KiVar/README.md

 1. Open the KiCad PCB Editor (pcbnew).
 2. In the PCB Editor, choose the menu option _Tools &rarr; External Plugins &rarr; Open Plugin Directory_.
 This will open a file browser at the location of your KiCad plugin directory.
 3. Unzip the contents of an official [KiVar release archive](https://github.com/markh-de/KiVar/releases) (the ZIP file _without_ the `-pcm` suffix) to that KiCad plugin directory you opened in the previous step.  _Important:_ Do not create another directory inside the target plugin directory, but only place the files from the release archive directly in the plugin directory.
 4. Switch back to the PCB Editor and choose the menu option _Tools &rarr; External Plugins &rarr; Refresh Plugins_.
-Now _KiVar_ should appear in the plugin list under _Tools &rarr; External Plugins_.
+The _KiVar_ plugin icon should now appear in the toolbar and in the plugin list under _Tools &rarr; External Plugins_.
-5. _Optional:_ For quick access, add the KiVar launcher button to your main toolbar under _Preferences &rarr; Preferences... &rarr; PCB Editor &rarr; Action Plugins_ by clicking the corresponding checkbox in the _Show button_ column.

 If the installation does not work for you this way, consider reporting your problem as an issue in the KiVar bug tracker.